Pylons/pyramid/docs/narr/threadlocals.rst

   ever be called within application-specific forks of third-party library code.
-The library you've forked almost certainly has nothing to do with :mod:`repoze.bfg`, and making it dependent on repoze.bfg (rather than making your :mod:`repoze.bfg` application depend upon it) means you're forming a dependency in the wrong direction.
+The library you've forked almost certainly has nothing to do with :mod:`repoze.bfg`, and making it dependent on :mod:`repoze.bfg` (rather than making your :mod:`repoze.bfg` application depend upon it) means you're forming a dependency in the wrong direction.

 Use of the :func:`repoze.bfg.threadlocal.get_current_request` function in application code *is* still useful in very limited circumstances.